briandrum/codes.forchagrin.com/_chapters/chapter-337-safety-and-equipment.md

     lights are used as required by this section, they shall be constructed or installed so as to provide adequate and reliable illumination and shall conform to the appropriate rules and regulations established under Ohio R.C.
-    [4513.19][ORC Section 4513.19].
+    [4513.19][ORC 4513.19].

     Historical motor vehicles as defined in Ohio R.C.
-[4503.181][ORC Section 4503.181], not originally manufactured with stop lights, are not subject to this section.
+[4503.181][ORC 4503.181], not originally manufactured with stop lights, are not subject to this section.

 2. _(b)_ Whoever violates this section is guilty of a minor misdemeanor.\
 (ORC 4513.071)